How To Make Diesel Fuel From Plastic Waste: Innovation? ⛽

 Turning plastic waste into diesel fuel has already happened

-The plastic-to-energy phenomenon, as it turns out, has already occurred, largely in part of innovative facilities created by some of the most brilliant human minds there is.
+The plastic-to-energy phenomenon, as it turns out, has already made its way into our world, largely in part of innovative facilities created by some of the most brilliant human minds that exist.

 The AUS$4 million Berkeley Vale project in New South Wales (NSW) has started producing “road-ready” fuels from 50 tonnes per day (TPD) of non-recyclable household plastics.